 The Aqara Motion Sensor P1 works with its own hub as well as any Zigbee 3.0 hubs, and takes the crown in terms of battery life at five years of estimated uptime.
 It is a small sensor that is mounted on a swivel base, allowing for many positioning and mounting options.

-The downside on this one is somewhat-small field of view — it can do 170 degrees, but only for up to 13 feet or a 150-degree view at 23 feet.
+The downside of this one is it has a somewhat-small field of view — it can do 170 degrees, but only for up to 13 feet or a 150-degree view at 23 feet.